Playing with Monte-Carlo Tree Search

 Figure 12:MCTS for Sokoban.

-An interative example of Go is shown below.
-For simplicity, we choose $7\times7$ board and follow the logical rules [6].
-If an area covered by a color does not reach an empty area, it will be removed.
-This goal of this game is to cover more area than the opponent.
-In this Go, the AI will play black stones, while the player will play white stones.
-The AI can choose to play randomly or use the Monte Carlo Tree Search (MCTS) algorithm to make its moves.
-During the construction of the MCTS search tree, the AI takes into account opponent modeling, estimating the potential effects of the opponent's decisions on the progression of the game.
+An interactive example of Go is shown below.
+We choose a $7\times7$ board and follow the Tromp-Taylor rules [6] for MCTS simulations same as Alpha Zero [2].
+This is because human rules, such as Chinese rules, can not be clearly implemented to a machine language that is resulted from the need to reach an agreement on dead stone removal issues.
+The lack of dead stone removal when the game terminates makes Tromp-Taylor rule much easier to write Go simulator for MCTS.
+AI researchers can devote more time and effort to the research through Tromp-Taylor rules instead of learning complex and ambiguous rules for months.
+The goal of this game is to cover more area than the opponent.
+The AI player can choose to play randomly or use the MCTS algorithm to make its moves.
+During the construction of the search tree, the AI player takes into account opponent modeling, estimating the potential effects of the opponent's decisions on the progression of the game.

-In the tree panel, you can drag the canvas, scroll the wheel the zoom in and out.
+By adjusting the number of iterations in the Monte-Carlo Tree Search, the AI player's playing ability will also change accordingly.
+Notably, running MCTS with 3,000 iterations, which offers the strongest capability, might take around 10 seconds.
+In the tree panel, you can drag the canvas, scroll the wheel, and zoom in and out.
 When moving the cursor to the tree node, a detailed panel will be shown in the upper left area.

 Run MCTS for: